Cook with Coconut Oil

 You can substitute coconut oil in place of shortening, butter or vegetable oil in all of your recipes to reduce the amount of unhealthy saturated fats in your diet.
 If you use virgin or extra-virgin oil, it will also lend a slight coconut flavor to your food, so it works especially well in tropical-flavored recipes.
 It makes an excellent addition to cupcakes, cookies, pancakes and waffles.

-- 1Substitute in equal parts.Use the same amount of coconut oil as you would butter, oil or shortening in a recipe.
+- 1Use the same amount of coconut oil as you would butter, oil or shortening in a recipe.
 When replacing butter, add 1/2 teaspoon of water per 1/2 cup of coconut oil.
-This makes up for the water content of butter.Advertisement
+This makes up for the water content of butter.Substitute in equal parts.Advertisement

 Different Ways to Use Coconut Oil in Food